-The table above shows the percentage of teacher assignments that students in various subgroups in Title I schools have had with teachers of different characteristics, and shows disparities in access to experienced, in-field and highly-rated teachers.
-Over the past three years, economically disadvantaged students were more likely than their non-economically disadvantaged peers to be assigned to inexperienced, out-of-field and lower-rated teachers.
-For example, economically disadvantaged students were about 67 percent more likely to be assigned to a class with an out-of-field teacher.
-We see the same trend when comparing the experiences of students of color to those of white students.
-For example, Hispanic/Latino students had more than twice as many experiences with lower-rated teachers, compared to white students’ experiences.
-To address these disparities, the Department continues to pursue the strategies described in our state plan to address overall gaps in access to experienced, in-field and highly-rated educators.
+The table above displays the percentage of learning experiences that students in various groups have had with teachers of different characteristics, showing disparities in access to experienced, in-field, and highly rated teachers.
+Over the past five years, low income students were more likely than their non-low income peers to be assigned to inexperienced and out-of-field teachers.
+A similar trend is present when comparing the learning experiences of students of color to those of white students, English Learners to non-English Learners, and Students with Disabilities (SWDs) to their non-SWD peers.
+For example, students of color had more than twice as many learning experiences with out-of-field teachers than their white peers.
+To address these disparities, the Department continues to pursue the strategies described in our state plan to address overall gaps in access to experienced, in-field, and highly rated educators.

 APPENDIX C: Stakeholder Engagement Summary